HKUST-SING/Equipment-SINGLab/Huawei_README.md

 This document discusses the procedure of acquiring servers, switches and NICs for Huawei testbed.

+## Public machines

+We will keep 4 CPU nodes with RDMA capability accessible by the legacy LDAP account.
+You can feel free to try any functionalities.
+Usage of GPU nodes are not yet finalized and all suggestions are welcomed.

-## Using machines in Huawei cluster
+## Using other machines in Huawei cluster

-In the future Huawei cluster will no longer provide NFS (network file system), instead we manage the cluster through a tool named MAAS(https://maas.io/).
+Other machines in Huawei cluster will no longer provide NFS (network file system), instead we manage the cluster through a tool named MAAS(https://maas.io/).
 To be concrete, the application procedure is as following: